 Emerging indoor navigation technologies hold the key to a revolution in independent navigation for blind and partially sighted people.
 In order to achieve the greatest impact globally, we need to implement a consistent standard across wayfinding systems.

-This will truly open up a world where vision impaired people are no longer held back by their sight loss, removing barriers to employment, to meeting friends and family and engaging in their community.
+We believed that this will truly open up a world where vision impaired people are no longer held back by their sight loss, removing barriers to employment, to meeting friends and family and engaging in their community.

 The internationally-recognised Wayfindr Open Standard does just that.

-News and Blog
+Blog

 Blog, Open Standard